anagha-google/ts22-just-enough-terraform-for-da/05-lab-guide/Module-09.md

 <hr>
-This concludes this module.
-Please proceed to the next module.
+ This concludes the module.
+Please proceed to the [next module](Module-10.md).

 <hr>